Breaking Out Of Hair Laziness

 2. The Labels

 Take time to go through the list of ingredients in your hair products to see if they’re what your hair needs.
 Search the internet for reviews as well.
 Ensure that the necessary proteins, oils and moisturizers your natural hair so desperately needs are in it.
 And if it's moisture your curls are lacking look for water as the first ingredient followed by oils, botanicals and herbs.
-Our recommendation for daily care is the Tree Naturals Daily Maintenance Bundle to moisturize your hair throughout the week.
+Our recommendation for daily care is the "Say Hello to Nourished Curls Kit" to moisturize your hair throughout the week.

 Be bold enough to mix your stuff up to create a hair regimen for yourself.
 Castor oil, for instance, is good with almost everything, from your deep conditioner to your scalp massage oils.
 It is great for stimulating hair growth, moisturizing, and softening your hair.
-Why not add the Tree Naturals Oil to add to your hair care regimen?
+Why not add our "Hair Growth Oil" to add to your hair care regimen?
 It's infused for 14 days with rosebud petals and chamomile buds to calm and soothe your scalp.
 Plus you can mix it in your deep conditioners to add an extra punch of moisture!
 Experimenting with diverse oils and adding them to her regimen is the goddess way.

 4. Balance, Queen